rroca1982/UpcomingMovies/README.md

 Build instructions

-- Just press play to build and run in XCode
+- Just press play (Cmd+R) to build and run in XCode.
+- Alternatively, Cmd+U to run unit tests.

 List of third party libraries